Nursing Safety Huddle: 5 Best Practices for Facilities

 Leadership Huddles Managers from each unit at a facility meet to report back on safety concerns that require facility-wide action.

-Daily Shift Huddles All nursing staff on a unit meet at the start of a shift to discuss safety issues impacting care from the previous day.
+Daily Shift Huddles All of a unit’s nursing staff meet at the start of a shift to discuss safety issues impacting care from the previous day.

 Post-Event Huddles Any staff directly involved in a safety incident meet to discuss and address the affected patient’s immediate needs.